Why Your Business Logo Matters Like Crazy

 A Logo Isn’t a Luxury—It’s a Competitive Edge

 Let’s discuss results.
-Research from platforms like 99designs and Looka reveals that small businesses with professional logos experience up to 33% more customer trust at first impression and 50% greater brand recall after a single interaction compared to those without.
+Research from Lucidpress indicates small businesses with professional logos experience up to 10%-20% increase in revenue due to establishing more customer trust at first impression, with stronger brand recall after a single interaction compared to those without.

 It’s Not Just a Design - It’s a Business Asset